 How would you introduce yourself?

-My name is Paul Kelly and I am the Executive Pastry Chef at the 5 Star Merrion Hotel in Dublin.
-I’m also the Irish Ambassador for Cacao Barry, Pastry Lecturer in one of Ireland’s Premier Catering colleges and a Judge on the hit TV show The Great Irish Bake Off.
+My name is Paul Kelly and I am the Executive Pastry Chef at the 5-Star Merrion Hotel in Dublin.
+I’m also the Irish Ambassador for Cacao Barry, a Pastry Lecturer in one of Ireland’s Premier Catering colleges and a Judge on the hit TV show The Great Irish Bake Off.
 I would consider myself to be a very dedicated, passionate and ambitious Pastry Chef.